jclc/tiralabra-compression/README.md

 `-b` Benchmark mode - Print execution time in nanoseconds

+`-i` Print file info - Do not operate on the file, only print info

 `-n` Null output - Discard output, useful for benchmarking without file I/O

 Options can be entered separately `-v -b -n`, together `-vbn` or both `-vb -n`.
 They can also be entered before or after other arguments.